 A number of objectives have been identified to address the issues that are driving the decline in biodiversity, and to support recovery:

-A Nature Recovery Action Plan (NRAP) Implementation Group has been established to steer and drive the delivery and implementation of the NRAP at a local and national level.
-The group met for the first time on the 3rd August 2017.
-The focus of the first meeting was to confirm the role of the group and set its initial priorities.
-The group has a wide membership from Welsh Government, Natural Resources Wales, NGO’s and other public and private sector organisations.
+The Nature Recovery Action Plan (NRAP) Implementation Group steers and drives the delivery and implementation of the NRAP at a local and national level.
+The group takes a collaborative approach to delivery and has a wide range of membership from Welsh Government, Natural Resources Wales, JNCC, Nature Conservation Organisations, the farming sector and other public and private sector organisations.